-Each award covers eligible expenses, including tuition, fees, books, and room and board, up to a maximum of $5,000; candidates awarded honorable mentions will receive $350.
+Each award covers eligible expenses, including tuition, fees, books, and room and board, up to a maximum of $7,000.
 Udall Scholars are eligible for one year of support; however, sophomore recipients may be re-nominated during the next year’s competition.

-Please use the following sample application for Brown's Internal Process
+Please use the sample application on Udall's website for Brown's Internal Process

 - The complete application